Computably totally disconnected locally compact groups: More on the equivalences of notions of computable presentation

 \section{More on the equivalences of notions of computable presentation}

-This section obtains extra information from the proofs of the equivalences of our various notions of computable presentation of a t.d.l.c.\ group, Theorem~\ref{thm:main} and its extension Theorem~\ref{thm:main2}.
-Its main result, Thm.\ \ref{prop: comp isom} will show that, given a computable Baire presentation $ ([T], \Op, \Inv)$ of a t.d.l.c.\ group $G$, one can effectively obtain a computable presentation of $G$ via a closed subgroup $\wt G$ of $\S$, with an isomorphism $\Phi \colon [T] \to \wt G$ so that both $\Phi$ and $\Phi^{-1}$ are computable.
+Theorem~\ref{thm:main} and its extension Theorem~\ref{thm:main2} showed that our various notions of computable presentation of a t.d.l.c.\ group are equivalent.
+This section obtains extra information from the proofs of these equivalences.
+The main result of the section, Thm.\ \ref{prop: comp isom} will show that, given a computable Baire presentation $ ([T], \Op, \Inv)$ of a t.d.l.c.\ group $G$, one can effectively obtain a computable presentation of $G$ via a closed subgroup $\wt G$ of $\S$, with an isomorphism $\Phi \colon [T] \to \wt G$ so that both $\Phi$ and $\Phi^{-1}$ are computable.
 The presentation based on a closed subgroup of $\S$ can be seen as an ``improved" computable Baire presentation.
 For instance, the group operations on compact open subsets of $\wt G$ are fully computable by Lemma~\ref{lem:basic operations}, while in the general case we only have the weaker form Lemma~\ref{lem: decide inclusion}.

 The section then proceeds to two applications of Thm.\ \ref{prop: comp isom}: computability of the modular function, and computability of Cayley-Abels graphs.
-For a compactly generated t.d.l.c.\ group $G$, its Cayley-Abels graphs are useful generalisations of the usual Cayley graphs in the setting of a (discrete) finitely generated group.
-We will show that the meet groupoid interprets each Cayley-Abels graph via first-order formulas with parameters.
-The interpretation is such that if $G$ is computably t.d.l.c., the graphs are computable in a uniform way.
+For a compactly generated t.d.l.c.\ group $G$, its Cayley-Abels graphs are generalisations of the usual Cayley graphs in the setting of a (discrete) finitely generated group.
+We will show that each Cayley-Abels graph can be interpreted via first-order formulas with parameters in the meet groupoid of $G$.
+The interpretation is constructed in such a way that if $G$ is computably t.d.l.c., the graphs are computable in a uniform way.

-Section~\ref{s:scale} uses Thm.\ \ref{prop: comp isom} to bound the computational complexity of the scale function.
-As a further application, in Section~\ref{s:autostable} we obtain an equivalent criterion on whether a t.d.l.c.\ group $G$ has a unique computable Baire presentation: any two Haar computable copies of its meet groupoid $\+ W(G)$ are computably isomorphic.
+In~Section~\ref{s:scale} we apply Thm.\ \ref{prop: comp isom} to obtain an upper bound on the computational complexity of the scale function.
+As a further application, in Section~\ref{s:autostable} we will obtain an equivalent criterion on whether a t.d.l.c.\ group $G$ has a unique computable Baire presentation up to computable group homeomorphism: any two Haar computable copies of its meet groupoid $\+ W(G)$ are computably isomorphic.
 This is useful because uniqueness of a computable presentation is easier to show for countable structures.
-In Theorem~\ref{thm:autostable} we will apply the criterion to show uniqueness of a computable Baire presentation for the additive groups of the $p$-adic integers and the $p$-adic numbers, as well as for $\ZZ \ltimes \QQ_p$.
+In Theorem~\ref{thm:autostable} we will apply the criterion to show the uniqueness of a computable Baire presentation for the additive groups of the $p$-adic integers and the $p$-adic numbers, as well as for $\ZZ \ltimes \QQ_p$.